Using Sleeve Design to Complement Your Style

 flared top with flutter sleeve

-But if it's "girly" you want, "girly" we got!
+But if it's a "girly" look you want, we can do that!

 The flutter sleeve is super-feminine and looks fantastic on a floral print, garden-party dress - or adds a feminine touch to a simple flared top.